wkh237/react-native-fetch-blob/README.md

 ```
 **Automatically Link Native Modules**

-For 0.29.2+ projects, simply link native packages via the following command because rnpm has been merged into react-native, you no longer need it.
+For 0.29.2+ projects, simply link native packages via the following command (note: rnpm has been merged into react-native)

 ```
 react-native link